ashefor/frontend-git-test/README.md

 # frontend-git-test

 1. Clone this repository.
-2. Create and checkout into your personal branch.
+2. Create your personal branch and checkout into your personal branch.
-3. Create a simple text document on your local containing basic information about yourself.
+3. Create a simple text document on your local containing basic information about yourself
-4. Create your branch locally when done.
-5. Commit and push up your branch to this repository.
+4. Commit and push up your branch to this repository.